 Run_Exc_Batch_X1_HAMX.m

 This script runs and saves the excitation for the TF.
 There is a given amplitude range for the excitation within which measurements of TFs can be performed.
 Passed this range, sensors will saturate or watchdog will trip.
 The frequency response of the excitation/measurement chain is not flat.
 Hence, the amplitude range available for the excitation varies from one frequency band to another.
-The excitation performed by Run_Exc_Batch is divided into 5 frequency bands to optimize excitations and to ensure maximal coherence Run_Exc_Batch calls one function per frequency band.
+The excitation performed by Run_Exc_Batch is divided into 5 frequency bands to optimize excitations and to ensure maximal coherence.
+Run_Exc_Batch calls one function per frequency band.
 These functions are common to all HAM-ISIs.

 In the local basis, these excitation functions are called: Run_TF_L2L_[Section’s_bandwitdh]_[subsystem].m